HoloInnovation/HoloRenault/README.md

 ### Difficulties to display complex assets
 During our project we used assets of great complexity with over 8 million polygons.
 These type of assets are too large for the headset to compute.
-Ideally, we found assets need to be 100'000 polygons or lower to properly be handle by the headset.
+Ideally, we found assets need to be 100'000 polygons or lower to be properly handled by the headset.

 In this case, a good software for asset simplification would be [Simplygon](https://www.simplygon.com/):